MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 **To verify final date values**

-The formatting of the values is driven by the globalization value<!--Shouldn't this just be "locale"?
-You haven't talked about a globalization value separate from locale.-->.
+The formatting of the values is driven by the globalization value.
 If you have any doubts about the value displayed by Power Query, you can verify the conversion of date values by adding new columns for the day, month, and year from the value.
 To do this, select the **Date** column and go to the **Add column** tab on the ribbon.
 In the **Date and time column** group, you'll see the options for a date column.

 ![Selecting portions of the date column value to be placed in a new column](images/me-data-types-power-query-add-column-date.png "Selecting portions of the date column value to be placed in a new column")